Boeing logo

 Overview

 Boeing is one of the world's largest aerospace companies, spanning commercial airplanes, defense and space systems, and aftermarket services.
-After a deeply disrupted 2024, Boeing improved materially in 2025: it delivered 600 commercial aircraft, lifted annual revenue to $89.5B, grew total backlog to a record $682B, and completed the reacquisition of Spirit AeroSystems to tighten production and quality control.
-Boeing remains one of the two central global commercial-jet manufacturers alongside Airbus, with its near-term trajectory hinging on stable 737 MAX output, 777X certification, and sustained progress on safety and quality reforms.
+After a deeply disrupted 2024, Boeing improved materially through 2025 and into 2026: it delivered 600 commercial aircraft in 2025, then opened 2026 with 143 commercial deliveries, $22.2B of Q1 revenue across all three segments, a record $695B total backlog, and a narrower core loss.
+The company completed the Spirit AeroSystems reacquisition in December 2025, and in May 2026 confirmed it had passed the FAA capstone review to lift 737 MAX output to 47 jets per month.
+Boeing remains one of the two central global commercial-jet manufacturers alongside Airbus, with its near-term trajectory hinging on the 737 ramp, 777X certification, and sustained progress on safety and quality reforms.

 Main Products